-Capital Projects Funds-The District maintains three major governmental and two non-major governmental capital projects funds to account for all resources used exclusively for acquiring and improving school sites, constructing and equipping new school facilities, and renovations.
+Capital Projects Funds-The District maintains five nonmajor governmental capital projects funds to account for all resources used exclusively for acquiring and improving school sites, constructing and equipping new school facilities, and renovations.

-Bond Fund - This fund is the major governmental fund used to account for the costs of capital construction and improvements financed from bond proceeds including, but not limited to, capital outlays as permitted under Nevada Revised Statutes, salaries and benefits, supplies and materials, professional and technical services, equipment and remodeling, and other renovations.
+Bond Fund - This fund is used to account for the costs of capital construction and improvements financed from bond proceeds including, but not limited to, capital outlays as permitted under Nevada Revised Statutes, salaries and benefits, supplies and materials, professional and technical services, equipment and remodeling, and other renovations.